CENG501-Projects/CENG501-Fall2024/Ulker/Readme.md

 In this section, we will provide a detailed explanation of the four key modules that make up the proposed approach.
 Each module plays a crucial role in ensuring conflict-free local feature matching with dynamic view switching.
 Each module's functionality, design, and implementation will be discussed comprehensively to provide a clear understanding of how they contribute to the overall system's effectiveness.

 #### 2.1.1. **U-Net Feature Extraction**:

-Extends a VGG-style encoder from SuperPoint [2] to generate fine features (used in RCM and RCMLite variants).
+In the paper, it was mentioned that a VGG encoder similar to the one used in SuperPoint was employed.

 #### 2.1.2. **View Switching**:
 The View Switching Module is one of the core innovations of RCM, designed to dynamically adjust the roles of source and target images based on their scale differences.
 By detecting and addressing scale variations between image pairs, this module ensures that the larger-scale image is designated as the source, maximizing the number of matchable points and significantly improving the overall matching accuracy.